CSGO Ranking System – How Does it Work?

 What we do know

-When you start to play CSGO you can’t access your rank at all until you have WON 10 matches.
+When you start to play CSGO you can’t access your rank at all until you have WON 10 matches, unless of course you got a csgo boost.
 This is to gauge your performance and get an idea of your potential.
 You can only play 2 placement games per day and can’t queue with anyone with rank Master Guardian 2 and up unless it’s a full team.

 Now that you have won 10 games you are assigned to one of the 18 brackets.
 You can now play as many ranked games as you like but only queue with players in a 5 rank range of your own, unless it’s a 5 man team.
 For now, the best guess we have is that ranking is based on a variation of the Elo or Glicko-2 ranking systems, which have previously been used for chess players.